 This doesn’t include training, benefits, bonuses, and other employee-related expenses, which can add an additional 30% on top of salary.
 For our Denver example, that ends up being over $10,000 per month for one Sys Admin.

 Depending on your environment and your needs, it’s quite likely you’d be able to find a Managed Service Provider to deliver similar services at a fraction of the price.
-Most MSPs price their plans between $110 and $170 user per month, which depends on several different factors from response times and whether they outsource their help desk, to if they’re available 24/7 and the skill level of their engineers.
-You can also
+Most MSPs price their plans between $110/user and $170/user per month, which depends on several different factors from response times and whether they outsource their help desk, to if they’re available 24/7 and the skill level of their engineers.

 However, this doesn’t always mean signing up for Managed Services is the right option for your business.
 There are pros and cons to each option.

 Benefits and Risks of Hiring a Managed IT Service Provider